-Expenses relating to Industry initiatives increased compared to the same periods last year.
+Expenses relating to Industry initiatives increased on a year-to-date basis compared to the same period last year.
 These increases are mainly attributable to disbursements made under the new Workforce Development Initiative announced by the CDC in December 2017.